 Units = (Fixed costs + Target profit) / (Selling Price - Cost) 8,000 = (60,000 + 15,000) / (15.00 - Cost) Cost = 5.625

 The product cost will need to be reduced from 6.75 to 5.63 per unit in order to achieve the required profit level of 15,000 with 8,000 units

 |Item||Original||Scenario 1||Scenario 2|

-Of course in practice it is not necessary to simply amend one of the parameters, normally it will be a case of adjusting the number of units, selling price, product cost, and fixed costs by small amounts to achieve the desired target profit level taking into account the production capacity of the business and its target market.
+Of course in practice it is not sufficient to simply amend one of the parameters.
+Generally it will be a case of adjusting the number of units, selling price, product cost, and fixed costs by small amounts.
+In this way the business can achieve the desired target profit level taking into account its production capacity and its target market.